sjspielman/tasty/README.md

     * If you are using GitHub from a **free account tier** (e.g., GitHub Free for individuals or organizations),
     * you must set the visibility of this repository as **public** for [GitHub Pages to be active](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-2. Turn on permission for Github Actions
+2. Turn on workflow permission for Github Actions.
     * There are several [manually-triggered GitHub Actions](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) provided to facilitate setting up this new repository.
     * You must turn on "Read and Write" permissions for GitHub Actions to use them:
       * Navigate to the repository `Settings` menu by clicking the Gear icon.